communitiesuk/delta-common-infrastructure/docs/auth-planning/DT-336 Auth Service.md

 ## Phase 4 - Replace AD

 Now that the auth service is the only component talking to Active Directory, we can replace it with a different database, migrating existing users across.

+We'll continue to use Azure AD for SSO, but the on-premises Active Directory will be retired.
-This lets us fully integrate SSO into the registration process without requiring the accounts to exist already.
+This lets us simplify the authentication process and fully integrate SSO without requiring the accounts to exist already.

 Move user and organisation data out of MarkLogic.
 Put PII deletion/anonymisation processes in place to comply with GDPR.